lucidsoftware/cumulus/modules/autoscaling.md

 * `load-balancers` - an array of the names of load balancers to assign this autoscaling group to
 * `policies` - a JSON object defining the scaling policies to attach to the autoscaling group.
 Details are in a [later section](#scaling-policies).
 * `scheduled` - an array of JSON objects, each describing a scheduled scaling action.
 More details in the [next section](#scheduled-scaling-actions).
 * `size` - a JSON object containing the following attributes that have to do with group size.
+These attributes are not necessarily the values that will be used when diffing or syncing.
+See [Syncing Size](#syncing-size) for more information
   * `min` - the minimum number of instances in the autoscaling group
   * `max` - the maximum number of instances in the autoscaling group
-  * `desired` - the desired number of instances in the autoscaling group
+  * `desired` - the desired number of instances in the autoscaling group.
+If not set, `desired` will bet set to `min` when creating the autoscaling group
 * `subnets` - an array of the subnets the autoscaling group should belong to
 * `tags` - a JSON object who's keys and values will be used as tags for the autoscaling group
 * `termination` - an array of the termination policies that should be applied to the autoscaling group.
 Amazon provides a <a href="http://docs.aws.amazon.com/AutoScaling/latest/DeveloperGuide/AutoScalingBehavior.InstanceTermination.html#custom-termination-policy" target="_blank">list of termination policies</a>.

 ### Scheduled Scaling Actions

 An autoscaling group can be configured such that scaling actions take place on a scheduled basis.
-Scheduled scaling actions change the min, max, and desired number of instances in the autoscaling group on a scheduled basis.
+Scheduled scaling actions change the min, max, and desired number of instances in the autoscaling group.
+When syncing autoscaling groups that have scheduled actions, the size of the group may depend on what is configured in a scheduled action (see [Syncing Size](#syncing-size) for more information).
 Each scheduled scaling action is a JSON object in the `scheduled` array of the autoscaling group definition, and contains the following attributes:

 * `name` - the name of the scheduled action
 * `start` - the starting time of the scheduled action in "YYYY-MM-DDThh:mm:ssZ" format